Thank You: Dr. Classen Completes her 6-Yr. Term as Editor-In-Chief of OTJR

 "Under Dr. Classen’s vision, leadership, and strategic intent, OTJR developed processes, policies and systems to optimize submissions and reviews of manuscripts.
 Specifically OTJR, appointed assistant editors, increased the number of editorial board members, initiated and developed the review board, and started editorial fellowship opportunities.
 The editorial board currently includes six members who are inducted into the Academy of Research, and eleven members who are Fellows of the American Occupational Therapy," distinctions that support the journal’s capacity to promote rigorous science and high-quality research.

 Over the last few years, the Core Editorial Team has submitted presentations for AOTA's Annual Conference to enhance knowledge, skill, and confidence in preparing manuscripts and reviews to inform occupational therapy and occupational science scholarship.
-The team's latest submission, Short Course on Technology to Enhance Manuscript Writing and Publishing, can be seen on demand through June 30, 2021, at AOTA Inspire 2021.
+The team's latest submission, Short Course on Technology to Enhance Manuscript Writing and Publishing, was on demand through June 30, 2021, at AOTA Inspire 2021.

 OTJR; Occupation, Participation and Health is the flagship scientific publication of the American Occupational Therapy Foundation.
 Established in 1980 and published quarterly, the research journal reflects the Foundation's commitment to advancing the profession through scientific inquiry.
 OTJR fosters interdisciplinary dialogue with contributions from disciplines such as psychology, neuroscience, economics, anthropology, sociology, geography, rehabilitation science, nursing, and social work.
 OTJR: Occupation, Participation and Health is indexed in MEDLINE/PubMed.